 Article 31C provides a safe harbour to laws enacted in furtherance of the directive principles of state policies and says that such laws cannot be voided on the premise that they are inconsistent with Articles 14 and 19 of the Constitution.

-The judgement has been delivered by a nine-judge bench of the court led by the Chief Justice of India, DY Chandrachud.
+The judgement was delivered by a nine-judge bench of the court led by the Chief Justice of India, DY Chandrachud.
 A total of seven judges have concurred with the CJI, one judge has penned a partially concurring opinion, and one judge has dissented with the majority view.

 At the heart of the issue lay the question of whether private resources can form part of the 'material resources of the community' under Article 39(b) of the Constitution.